 At some point, maybe around the first paragraph, you may want to throw the book against the wall—or maybe buy a couple more copies to see how much you too can juggle in the air.
 And yet Masheck admits right off how unlikely his connections are.
 The very essay, on sources and influence, is about the elusiveness impossibility of "authorship" and resemblance.
 Is he self-destructing or self-aware?
 Is he onto something or off to one aside after another?
 Probably both at once.

 My favorite essay again tackles the strategy of quotation in art, long after Leonardo and Duchamp.
 Arthur C. Danto describes Andy Warhol and his Brillo boxes as a critical moment, when art clearly became about the creation of meaning and not resemblance.
 Masheck focuses more on the moment, for Danto the "end of art," than on meaning and resemblance—and not on the philosopher's posing hypothetical works of art.
 He assaults, though, the very terms of Danto's argument.
-Surely it sounds naïve to take past art as the progressive pursuit of the truth in painting, and surely Warhol is not making art indistinguishable at last from life.
+Surely it sounds naive to take past art as the progressive pursuit of the truth in painting, and surely Warhol is not making art indistinguishable at last from life, just as Sturtevant does not make her copies indistinguishable from Warhol.
 Slapdash application of silkscreens, often delegated to the Factory, makes the electric chairs of Orange Disaster so chilling and, Masheck argues, makes the Brillo boxes a fiendish engagement with Minimalism.

 On the other hand, the essay ends with Mike Bidlo imitating Warhol.
 And there the terms of praise sound suspiciously like Danto's after all, because now concept matters most.
 The essays depend on their refusal of closure, as the references multiply, and that really can grow confusing.
 Reinhardt studied at Columbia with Meyer Schapiro—the great medievalist and later champion of Reinhardt's Abstract Expressionist New York.
 That does not mean one can look to Schapiro's studies with Franz Boas, the anthropologist, for sources of Reinhardt's caricatures.
 Sometimes, the concrete reality of influence matters too much.